 5. Colombia

 Caribbean cruises aren’t only about the islands.
 You can also explore parts of Mexico, Central America, and South America – and one of the most beautiful and characterful countries in this part of the world is Colombia.
-Its Caribbean coastline is home to dreamy beaches, idyllic islands, and crystalline cobalt blue waters – and with temperatures hovering between 25-30°C, it’s the perfect place to kick back and relax.
+Its Caribbean coastline is home to dreamy beaches, idyllic islands, and crystalline cobalt blue waters – and with temperatures hovering between 25 to 30°C, it’s the perfect place to kick back and relax.
 If you’re interested in marine life, the snorkelling and diving here are exceptional too.

-The city of Cartagena, a UNESCO World Heritage Site, is on almost all cruise itineraries, and as you walk through the 16th- and 17th-century alleys, Colombia’s history comes to life.
+The city of Cartagena, a UNESCO World Heritage Site, is on almost all cruise itineraries, and as you walk through the 16th and 17th-century alleys, Colombia’s history comes to life.
 Colourful bougainvillaea cascade from the balconies of beautifully-preserved colonial buildings, and the cobbled streets pulse with energy.
-Santa Marta, Colombia’s oldest city, has plenty to offer, too, and is the gateway to Tayrona National Park, known for its astonishing biodiversity.
+Santa Marta, Colombia’s oldest city, has plenty to offer too, and is the gateway to Tayrona National Park, known for its astonishing biodiversity.
 San Andrés island is also well worth a visit.

 6. The Rhine

 If you’re keen on a river cruise but are more interested in art, history, and culture than soaking up the sun, what about exploring the Rhine River?
-The Rhine begins its journey in the Swiss Alps, before flowing through Germany, France, and the Netherlands – and on a cruise, you can see many of these countries’ most famous sights.
-It’s cold in February, with temperatures sitting around 5°C, so you’ll need to wrap up – but as this is one of the quietest months for tourism, you can escape the crowds.
+The Rhine begins its journey in the Swiss Alps, before flowing through Germany, France, and the Netherlands – and, on a cruise, you can see many of these countries’ most famous sights.
+It’s cold in February, with temperatures sitting at around 5°C, so you’ll need to wrap up warm – but as this is one of the quietest months for tourism, you can escape the crowds.

-And of course, Germany’s traditional beer halls are the perfect place to warm up; locally-brewed Kölsch will add colour to your cheeks, while schnitzel will warm you from the inside out.
+And, of course, Germany’s traditional beer halls are the perfect place to warm up; locally-brewed Kölsch will add colour to your cheeks, while schnitzel will warm you from the inside out.
 In Cologne, February is also Carnival time, bringing drinking, dancing, and parades to the streets, no matter how much snow there may be!
 The cobblestone Old Town is even more atmospheric when it’s blanketed with snow, and the huge, twin-spired Cologne Cathedral will take your breath away.

 7. Australia and New Zealand

 If you’re happy to travel much further afield, February is a great time to visit the land Down Under.
-As Australia is in the Southern Hemisphere, January and February are in peak season, so although there’ll be more crowds, you’ll also have more cruise choices.
+As Australia is in the Southern Hemisphere, January and February are in peak season, so although there’ll be crowds, you’ll also have more cruise choices.
 Plus, you’re pretty much guaranteed glorious weather at this time of year.
 Snorkelling over the Great Barrier Reef, hiking through the Blue Mountains, and exploring the sights of Sydney are far more enjoyable under a blue sky.

 Plus, many Australian cruises also include its smaller neighbour, New Zealand.
 Widely considered one of the most dramatically beautiful countries in the world, New Zealand is at its most spectacular in summer, when the aquamarine waters shimmer in the sun, yet the rugged summits of the Southern Alps are still swathed in snow.
-With average highs of 25°C, it’s not too hot to go trekking, either – and after a day’s walking in the bucolic Marlborough region, you can reward yourself with a delicious glass of local wine.
+With average highs of 25°C, it’s not too hot to go trekking either – and after a day’s walking in the bucolic Marlborough region, you can reward yourself with a delicious glass of local wine.

 8. The Nile